 Policy Goal: Improve equitable access, participation to quality ANFE to cater diverse needs.
 Policy Objective/Indicator Strategies Increase enrolment by gender 6.2.1 Enhance a safe environment to accommodate from 179,711 in 2023 to 243,938 inclusive learning in ANFE Centres in 2030.
 Increase Gender Parity Index from 1.4 in 2023 to 1.0 by 2023.
 6.2.2 Ensure adequate and appropriate teaching and learning materials to support and facilitate inclusivity in ANFE Centres.
-Increase the number of ANFE regional Centres with adequate infrastructures for delivery of 6.2.3 Recruit and build capacity to facilitators to support inclusive learning in ANFE Centres ANFE programmes from 26 Centres in 2023 to 40 Centres in 2030. friendly support services in ANFE Centres
+Increase the number of ANFE regional Centres with adequate 6.2.3 Recruit and build capacity to facilitators to support inclusive learning in ANFE Centres infrastructures for delivery of ANFE programmes from 26 Centres in 2023 to 40 Centres 6.2.4 Provide gender responsive and disability - friendly support services in ANFE Centres in 2030.